holoviz/lumen/doc/how_to/data_intake/cache.md

 ---
 class: important
 ---
-This guide will show you how to locally cache data to speed up reloading from a remote source.
+This guide will show you how to locally cache data to speed up reloading from a remote [Source](lumen.sources.base.Source).
 ```

 ## Caching file

 When working with large data in a non-optional file format, creating a local cache can be advantageous to save time when reloading the data.
-Caching a [source](../../reference/source) is done by using `cache_dir` followed by a directory.
+Caching a [Source](lumen.source.base.Source) is done by using `cache_dir` followed by a directory.
 If the directory does not exist, it will be created.
 The data will be saved as [parquet](https://www.databricks.com/glossary/what-is-parquet) files in the cache directory and the schema will be stored as a JSON file.

 Below is an example of caching a 370 MB file that consists of almost 12 million rows.